 Kilcommons Law has the experience in representing both franchisors and franchisees in litigation, contract drafting and negotiation.
 Specifically, the Firm provides the following services:

-For the Franchisor: The meticulous preparation of Disclosure Documents and Franchise Agreements for examination by state securities officials, and shepherding the process of negotiations with franchisees both in the initial stage of the relationship, and in the later stages relative to conflicts over the franchisee’s obligations.
+For the Franchisor: The meticulous preparation of Disclosure Documents and Franchise Agreements for examination by state securities officials, and shepherding the process of negotiations with franchisees both in the initial stage of the relationship, together with any conflicts between the parties in the later stages of the term(s).
 Kilcommons Law is able to guide you through the difficult issues often encountered by franchisors concerning compliance with the various FTC required “Items” disclosures, and specific state securities requirements.
 Further, we have litigated before the American Arbitration Association on both franchise and commercial matters.

 Let Kilcommons Law take the field for your franchise business.

 This article is not intended to be relied upon as advice for your particular circumstances.
 Therefore, consult with a qualified FRANCHISE ATTORNEY before offering or signing a franchise agreement or franchise disclosure document.

 © Kilcommons Law, P.C.
 2018